- After buses stop running, UNT provides an evening ride service, called E-ride.

 Lyft from 2 am to 7 am daily (* Fall and Spring Semesters *)

 If you are on campus and need to get back to your residence hall or car without walking during these early morning hours then please use a free ride code.
-You will need the code for the current semester – you can find this on our Twitter or Facebook pages but, in general, it is UNT+SEMESTER+YEAR.
-For example, the spring 2020 semester code is: UNTSPRING20.
+The code for the 2020 fall semester: UNTSpring20.
+The code will be valid throughout the semester.

 Download and open the Lyft app on your phone